redwebcreation/heavy-nest-archive/README.md

 This command will create all the containers as defined in your configuration.
 Every time you change your configuration, you may rerun `hez apply`to apply it.

-You may stop all the running containers.
+You may stop all running containers.

 ```bash
 hez stop